Search

 The current deployment carries some associated risks:

 • Funds can be stolen if a contract receives a malicious code upgrade.
-There is no delay on code upgrades (CRITICAL).
+Upgrades must be approved by both the BaseMultisig1 and the OpFoundationOperationsSafe.
+There is no delay on upgrades.